MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/hyperv_container.md

+# Hyper-V Containers

 The Windows Container technology includes two distinct types of container technology, Windows Server Containers and Hyper-V Containers.
 Both types of containers are created, managed and function identically.
 What differs between them is the level of isolation created between the container, the host operating system, and all of the other container running on that host.

-**Windows Server Containers** – multiple containers run on a host with isolation provided through namespace and process isolation technologies.
+- **Windows Server Containers** – multiple containers run on a host with isolation provided through namespace and process isolation technologies.

-**Hyper-V Containers** – multiple containers run on a host with each Hyper-V container hosted inside of a utility virtual machine.
+- **Hyper-V Containers** – multiple containers run on a host, hoever each container is hosted inside of a utility virtual machine.
 This provides kernel level isolation between a Hyper-V container, the container host, and any other containers running on the container host.

 ## Creating a Hyper-V Container

-A Hyper-V container is created identically to a Widows Server Container with the only difference being a parameter indicating that that it will be a Hyper-V container.
+A Hyper-V container is created identically to a Widows Server Container with the only difference being a Runtime parameter indicating that that it will be a Hyper-V container.

 Example Creating a Hyper-V Container with PowerShell

 ```powershell
 $con = New-Container -Name HYPVCON -ContainerImageName NanoServer -SwitchName "Virtual Switch" -RuntimeType HyperV
 ```

 Example Creating a Hyper-V Container with Docker

 ```powershell